Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

-where the $N$ is the non-leaf node set; $T$ is the leaf node set; $X$ is the leaf node value set; $s$ is the root node; $delta$ is the map from $N$ to $N \cup T$, which means the relationship of father nodes and the corresponding son nodes, and $val$ is the map from $T$ to $X$, which binds each leaf node with the specific value.

-A set of AST paths can be extracted from one AST.
-The first and the last node of each AST path are terminals, and the values are tokens in the code.
-According to \cite{allamanis2015suggesting} and \cite{allamanis2016convolutional}, we split the two nodes into subtokens.

-\underline{\textbf{Code Intent Generation Model.}} The \textbf{AST Extraction} process is a processing of the code snippet transferring.
-Afterwards, the AST paths are fed into the code intent generation model.
-First, the paths are encoded with a bi-directional LSTM model to a 128-vector.
-Several path vectors are merged with an average calculation.
-Then, the vector is fed into the decoder.
-We add an attention mechanism \cite{bahdanau2014neural} to the decoder.
-The decoder decodes the extracted AST path vector into a result sequence, representing the code snippet intent.
+Afterward, the AST of the transferred code snippet (\figref{fig:code}) is fed into the code intention generation model.
+First, the paths are encoded with a bi-directional LSTM model to a 128-vector, and the path vectors are merged with an average calculation.
+Then, the average vector is fed into the decoder with an attention mechanism \cite{bahdanau2014neural}.
+The decoder decodes the extracted AST path vector into a result sequence in natural language, representing the code snippet intention.

+The code intention generation model is also in the form of the ``encoder-decoder'' structure.
+For the model, we use the \texttt{sparse\_softmax} \texttt{\_cross\_entropy} method as the loss function.
+The optimization method is the \textit{Nesterov momentum} method.
+We train the model for 3,000 epochs, and the batch size is 512, and for other settings, we follow the original \cdsq model.
+The corpus size for generating code snippet intention is 27,000.
+The original \cdsq model is trained with 9,500 Java projects.
+In order to make the model better fit our scenario, we add 100 more mobile app projects randomly selected from the AndroZooOpen dataset. \vvv{We manually confirm the projects have no overlap with the apps used in the evaluation to avoid the potential data leakage issue.}